DHyperYT/modern-warfare-map-remover/README.md

 # If you want to add other things like campaign missions or co-op maps yourself make a pull request

-# THIS WILL NOT WORK FOR THE BATTLE.NET VERSION.
+# THIS WILL ONLY WORK FOR THE BATTLE.NET VERSION IF YOU'VE EXTRACTED THE CASC ARCHIVE WHICH I DONT RECOMMEND DOING